COLA and STAR COLA

 STAR COLA Information

 Supplemental Targeted Adjustment for Retirees Cost-of-Living Adjustment (STAR COLA) is paid to eligible retirees and survivors who have lost more than 20% of their original retirement benefit’s purchasing power due to inflation.
 This discretionary benefit must be approved by the Board of Retirement.
-This is usually definitively considered at the March board meetings each year.
+This is usually definitively considered at the March board meeting each year.
 If it is granted, the adjustment will appear on the May 1st check.
 Presently, those retirees who retired on or before April 1, 1980 are receiving the STAR COLA.
-In 2019, it will also cover those who retired on or before April 1, 1980 beginning with the May 1st payment.

 Log On to the myOCERS and view your account online